 According to the 2022 Gartner® CIO and Technology Executive Survey, only 6% of organizations have high business composability.
 However, of those, 63% outperformed their peers and competitors in overall business performance, compared to 42% of moderate composability enterprises and 19% of low composability enterprises.
-As the world transitions towards composable commerce, we anticipate a future where specialized components, diverse integration sources and the strategic use of AI and machine learning will define business success.
+As the world transitions towards composable commerce, we anticipate a future where specialized components, diverse integration sources and the strategic use of AI will define business success.
 Embracing component-based systems is not just about making sure you stay ahead of the curve; it's about redefining what's possible in the world of commerce.

 So, go ahead, be bold, break away from tradition and start exploring the benefits that come with true composability — you’ll quickly see how composing your commerce with individual components is a catalyst to innovation.
 The sky's the limit!